 In 2008, all four No. 1 seeds made the Final Four for the first time in modern history.
 We had three out of four No. 1 seeds in 2015 and at least two No. 1 seeds in each of the last two seasons.

 Since 1985, No. 1 seeds have accounted for 40.63% of Final Four appearances.
-No team below a No. 11 seed has qualified, with Loyola-Chicago becoming the fourth No. 11 seed to crack the final weekend last season.
+No team below a No. 11 seed has qualified, with Loyola-Chicago becoming the fourth No. 11 seed to crack the final weekend in 2018.

 The point being, No. 1 seeds clearly have the best chance of making it to the final weekend.
 Thus, your brackets should include two or perhaps three of those top seeds in order to be on the right side of probability.